AMGLithium/XtendM3/README.md

    - Open a Command Prompt and run `java -version` to check Java installation.
    - Run `mvn -version` to check Maven installation.

+5. **Configuring Git**:

+   - **Install Git**:
+      - Download Git from the official website.
+      - Run the installer and follow the instructions.
+      - During installation, select the option to "Git from the command line and also from 3rd-party software" to add Git to the PATH.

+   - **Set Up Git**:
+      - Open Git Bash or a terminal and configure your user name and email:
+      ```sh
+      git config --global user.name "Your Name"
+      git config --global user.email "your.email@example.com"
+      ```

+   - **Verify Configuration**:
+      - Check your configuration settings:
+      ```sh
+      git config --list
+      ```

+   -  **Authenticating with Azure DevOps**

+      - Follow [this microsoft guide](https://learn.microsoft.com/en-us/azure/devops/repos/git/use-ssh-keys-to-authenticate?view=azure-devops) to learn how to configure the access to the repository

+# Setting Up the Project

-### Install Visual Studio Code
+ ### Visual Studio Code ##
    1. **Download and Install VS Code**:
       - Download Visual Studio Code from the official website.
       - Run the installer and follow the instructions.

    2. **Install Java Extension Pack**:
       - Open Visual Studio Code.
       - Go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window.
       - Search for "Java Extension Pack" and install it.

    3. **Install Groovy Extension**:
-   - In the Extensions view, search for "Groovy" and install the Groovy extension.
+      - In the Extensions view, search for "code-groovy" and install the Groovy extension.

    4. **Install XML Extension (Optional)**:
       - In the Extensions view, search for "XML" and install the XML extension.

-### Setting Up the Project

-1. **Clone the Repository**:
+   5. **Clone the Repository**:
       - **Using Git**:
          - Open a terminal and run:
             ```sh
             git clone <repository-url>
             cd <repository-directory>
             ```
       - **Using Azure DevOps**:
          - Open Visual Studio Code.
          - Click on the Source Control icon in the Activity Bar.
          - Click on "Clone Repository" and select "Azure DevOps".
          - Follow the prompts to authenticate and select your repository.

-2. **Open the Project in VS Code**:
+      - **Open the Project in VS Code**:
          - Open Visual Studio Code.
          - Go to `File > Open Folder` and select your project directory.

-3. **Build the Project**:
+         - Build the Project**:
             - Open a terminal in VS Code and run:
                ```sh
                mvn clean install
                ```
+ ### Eclipse ##
+   1. **Download and Install Eclipse**:
+      - Download Eclipse IDE for Java Developers from the official website.
+      - Run the installer and follow the instructions.

+   2. **Install Maven Integration for Eclipse (m2e)**:
+      - Open Eclipse.
+      - Go to `Help > Eclipse Marketplace`.
+      - Search for "Maven Integration for Eclipse" and install it.

+   3. **Clone the Repository**:
+      - **Using Git**:
+         - Open a terminal and run:
+            ```sh
+            git clone <repository-url>
+            cd <repository-directory>
+            ```

+   4. **Import the Project**:
+      - Open Eclipse.
+      - Go to `File > Import`.
+      - Select `Maven > Existing Maven Projects` and click `Next`.
+      - Browse to your project directory and click `Finish`.

+   4. **Build the Project**:
+      - Right-click on the project in the Project Explorer.
+      - Select `Run As > Maven install`.

+### Note on Dependency Connections

+While Visual Studio Code is a powerful editor, it looks like there are issues with dependency connections when exploring and opening them.
+Eclipse, on the other hand, tends to handle these connections more reliably, making it a better choice for managing dependencies in this project.

 ### Changing the Repository for a New Project